 Delicious seafood and seafood-related events and displays are offered in Battery Park in downtown Apalachicola.
-This is a family affair, with events for just about everyone: the 5,000-meter Red Fish Run, oyster eating and shucking contests, a parade, the King Retsyo Ball.
-Plus, there's plenty of delicious seafood to sample, numerous arts and crafts to complete your holiday shopping and musical entertainment to enjoy.
+This two-day family affair, which takes place in November, features events for just about everyone: the Red Fish Run 5K, oyster-eating and shucking contests, a parade, and coronation of King Retsyo and Miss Seafood.
+Plus, there's plenty of delicious seafood to sample, numerous arts and crafts to complete your holiday shopping, and musical entertainment to enjoy.

-Held in charming and historic Downtown Brooksville the annual Florida Blueberry Festival draws thousands of festival-goers who enjoy live entertainment (from jugglers to stilt-walkers), crafters and plenty of blueberries.
+Held in charming and historic downtown Brooksville the annual Florida Blueberry Festival draws thousands of festival-goers who enjoy live entertainment (from jugglers to stilt-walkers), crafters, and plenty of blueberries.
 Admission is inexpensive; save your money for the vendor booths.
 Adults can enjoy blueberry wine or beer and kiddos can enjoy the free ice-skating rink.
-Yes, in April.
-In Florida.
+Yes, in April and in Florida.

 Fellsmere isn't the busiest tourist town.

 Visitors to the McIntosh 1890s Festival is set among Victorian and Florida cracker homes and century-old live oak trees.
-Residents of the small town, located between Gainesville and Ocala, welcome visitors to the popular arts and crafts festival dressed in 1890s clothing.
+Residents of the small town, located between Gainesville and Ocala, welcome visitors to the popular arts and crafts festival held in October and encourage them to dress in 1890s clothing.
 Bring a blanket and a picnic lunch to enjoy the entertainment while the children romp in the park, or sample the delicacies of the many concession stands while you stroll the booths shopping for those on your holiday list.

-Floridians in this small town, located just a few miles northeast of Tampa, have celebrated the rattlesnake for 40 years.
-The Rattlesnake Festival and Run features the obvious snake shows along with gopher races, entertainment, food and arts and crafts.
-Free parking, free admission, and free entertainment make this a fun find for the family on a budget.
+Floridians in this small town, located just a few miles northeast of Tampa, have celebrated the rattlesnake for 50 years.
+The Rattlesnake Festival and Run, which occurs in October, features the obvious snake shows along with gopher races, entertainment, food, and arts and crafts.
+Free parking, admission, and entertainment make this a fun find for the family on a budget.
 (Expect a small admission charge to the "Snakes Alive" snake show.)

 Black bears in Florida?
 You bet.
-Every year Umatilla hosts an annual festival to educate people about these furry mammals that roam Florida's forests.
-The family-friendly Florida Black Bear Festival includes plenty of fun activities, hands-on activities, a book corner, presentations by environmentalists and field trips.
+Every year in October, Umatilla hosts a festival to educate people about these furry mammals that roam Florida's forests.
+The family-friendly Florida Wildlife Festival includes plenty of fun activities, hands-on activities, a book corner, presentations by environmentalists, and field trips.